The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 Siteground: $375.00 (Siteground is our incredible website host that saves us from technical crises every month.
 And their lowest plan starts out at $3.95/mo.
 Click here to get started with Siteground at only $3.95/mo.)

-Web Design Service: $716.00 (We started offering Divi web design services on our blog, using our blog to showcase our expertise.
+Web Design Service: $716.00 (I started offering Divi web design services on my blog, using this blog to showcase my expertise.
 If you want to try it, brainstorm how you can apply this service-related business model to your niche.)

 LendEDU: $120.00 (Since I love talking about money, it makes sense that my favorite affiliate helps people save money in the long run.
 LendEDU compares rates for up to 6 of the top student loan refinancing lenders using a totally free and easy-to-complete application that doesn’t affect your credit.)